 Rihanna's first album Music Of The Sun was also released in August 2005 and spent 44 weeks on the US album charts.
 It sold over 500,000 copies and received gold certification from the Recording Industry Association of America.
 Shortly after Music Of The Sun's release, Rihanna was back in the studio and working on album number two, A Girl Like Me.

-Released in April 2006, the album sold 115,000 copies in its first week (compared to Music Of The Sun's 69,000 units) and has sold over four million copies to date, receiving platinum certification around the world.
+Released in April 2006, the album sold 115,000 copies in its first week (compared to Music Of The Sun's 69,000 units) and has sold over four million copies to date, earning platinum certification around the world.

 A Girl Like Me featured several singles that stormed music charts across the globe.
 SOS sold over a million copies, won an award, and became Rihanna's first number-one song on the Billboard Hot 100 chart.